 When it comes to investing, we often hear that it is prudent to diversify, or spread out, our hard-earned money into various bonds and stocks.
-And while this makes intuitive sense, it is essential to understand the main differences between bonds and stocks before we start building a portfolio.
+And while this makes intuitive sense, it is essential to understand the main differences between bonds and stocks before building a portfolio.

 Bonds and stocks exist because many institutions around the globe want to raise funds for various purposes.
 Businesses and governments seek out investors that are willing to provide those funds with the expectation that they will be compensated for putting their money at risk.
 They use the proceeds from a bond or stock offering for immediate needs like operating expenses or longer-term growth plans such as store expansion.

 On the other hand, stocks are typically issued by public corporations.
-Governments are not issuers of stock, but many corporations issue both bonds and stocks.
+Governments are not issuers of stock, but many corporations issue bonds and stocks.
 Stocks represent ownership in a business and are also referred to as shares.
 When we invest in a company’s stock, we are said to become stockholders or shareholders.
 We participate in the profits and losses of the company and ride the ups and downs of the stock’s price.

-Bonds provide the investor with interest payments that are paid periodically or factored into the principal sum.
+Bonds provide the investor with interest payments paid periodically or factored into the principal sum.
 The bondholder sacrifices a principal amount for a given period and expects to be compensated for the risks involved.
 When a bond is offered to the market, the bond issuer specifies an interest rate in percentage terms.
 This outlines the amount and frequency of interest that the bondholder receives.

-Dividends can also come in the form of stock dividends, rather than cash dividends.
+Dividends can also come in the form of stock dividends rather than cash dividends.
 A company that chooses to distribute stock dividends to its stockholders gives additional shares in the company at a rate that is commensurate with the stockholder’s level of ownership.
 Not all companies offer dividends.
 Some choose to hang on to all their income to reinvest in the growth of the business.

 Bonds and stocks typically serve different purposes in an investment portfolio.
-A bond investment is made to generate an income stream while protecting the value of the initial principal investment.
+Bond investment is made to generate an income stream while protecting the value of the initial principal investment.
 As such, bonds are a means of capital preservation.
 They are best suited for investors who wish to preserve their funds and are content with a limited return on investment.

-A stock investment is generally riskier than a bond investment and, on average, will do better over time.
+Stock investment is generally riskier than a bond investment and, on average, will do better over time.
 Stocks are a means to achieve capital appreciation.
 The stock buyer wants to see their investment grow over time in conjunction with the growth of the underlying company.